faizpuad/DataEngineeringProject-DocumentStreamingWithData/README.md

 # Credit Card Fraud Transaction as Document Streaming Practice

-## Introduction & Goals
+## Introduction
-This project is focused on practicing document streaming using a simulated dataset of credit card transactions obtained from Kaggle.
+This project focused on streaming process of data called `document streaming` using a simulated dataset of credit card transactions obtained from Kaggle.
 The dataset covers legitimate and fraudulent transactions from 1st January 2019 to 31st December 2020, including 1000 customers and transactions across 800 merchants.
-The goal is to stream, process, and analyze this data to practice core data engineering tasks using modern tools and technologies such as Python, Kafka, Spark, and MongoDB.

 The main objectives of the project are:
 - To simulate the data engineering pipeline, covering stages from data extraction to storage and visualization.
 - To implement real-time data streaming and batch processing, using tools such as Kafka for message buffering and Spark for data processing.
-- To apply data storage techniques using MongoDB, focusing on handling unstandardized datetime formats and ensuring data validation through Pydantic.
+- To discover possible drawback of this project's architecture that can be used as gap for my next data engineering project enhancement.

-Once the pipeline is established, the processed data can be used for analytical purposes, such as identifying fraudulent transactions, and the results will be visualized using BI tools like Streamlit or PowerBI.
+In real world scenario, this project once established, helps data analyst, data scientists and other downstream users to utilized the processed data for analytical purposes, such as identifying fraudulent transactions thru machine learning or even make custom dashboards and reports.

 ## Contents